Total Balalaika Show

-Total Balalaika Show is a 1994 film by director Aki Kaurismäki featuring a concert by the Leningrad Cowboys and the Alexandrov Ensemble.
+Total Balalaika Show is a 1994 film by director Aki Kaurismäki, featuring a concert by the Leningrad Cowboys and the Alexandrov Ensemble.

 The concert took place on 12 June 1993 on Senate Square in Helsinki, Finland.
-The event drew a crowd of approximately 70,000 people from two nations – Finland and Russia – that had been engaged in a state of "peaceful coexistence" during the Cold War.
+The event drew a crowd of approximately 70,000 people.

 The concert featured an eclectic mix of Western rock and Russian folk music, and folk dancers performing to rock songs.

-Total Balalaika Show was a critical success, scoring a 77% Fresh rating on Rotten Tomatoes.

 Songs

 The "rockumentary" features 13 songs from the concert: